 How to Register for Guild Showdown?

-This is really simple, but like usual, I need to cater for the dumb readers.
+This is really simple, but as usual, I need to cater to the dumb readers.
 The types of readers, let me add, who also forget to use toilet paper when going to the bathroom…

 Click the “Events” tab at the top left area.
 The same place where you click to view the “Hell Events”.